Skip to content

 Demolition underway at Shoppers Auto Park in Downtown Duluth

-Demolition is underway at the Shoppers Auto Park as of today.
+Demolition is underway at the Shoppers Auto Park, as of Wednesday.

 Duluth Mayor Roger Reinert officially kicked off demolition in a news conference, along with Ben and Dave Carleton of Carleton Companies, Inc., Downtown Duluth’s Kristi Stokes, City Councilor Arik Forsman and DEDA Director Tricia Hobbs, as well as City of Duluth staff and other community partners.